-From Dean on September 18th, 2007 in Green Remodeling
+From Dean Dowd on September 18, 2007 in Green Remodeling

 A number of myths have grown up around the topic of Green Building that should be shattered.
 These are: